nemmons/advent-of-code/2024/python/README.md

 I copied a setup template from https://github.com/tomfran/advent-of-code-setup, the original readme is below and the license is preserved in this directory.

+Note: if you clone this repo and try to run it, the tests will fail.
+You'd need to create a test_inputs folder containing files (`01`,`02`,...) containing the test input.
+TODO: Write a command to autogenerate these..

 # Advent of code setup

 Jumpstart your Advent of Code experience.
 Automate input downloads and easily create templates for your solutions, so you can focus on solving the challenges.